canuckbear/firmware-toolkit/migrated/migrated/move_me/bsp-packages/linux-kernel-fragments/README.md

 Fragments are stored in two distinct sublfolders according to the nature of provided features.
 Either hardware or kernel functionality support.

 Features are assigned to independant axis ***functional*** and ***hardware*** axis (stored in subfolders).
-This let you select enabled which features are enabled or not on a given hardware.
-This is used for instance to activate hardware acceleration on some platform according to specifications and available hardware accelerators.
+Thhus, you can select which features are enabled or not on a given hardware.
+It can be used for instance to activate hardware acceleration on a given platform according to its  specifications and available hardware components or  accelerators.

 On both axis, features are grouped into folders by function type.
 Each set of functionality is defined into a distinct file that should be included, at compilation time, from kernel Makefile (please see documantation and howto from in the Makefile section).